 Save yourself the many months of researching and let us help you get your former self back.

 Before you go, be careful of dental implant grants and discounts!

-As you do your research, you’ll see offerings of discounts and grants for dental implants.
+As you do your research, you’ll see offerings of discounts and grants for tooth implants.
 These claims are deceptive and far from the truth.

 As Kevin Haney, the founder of A.S.K.
-Benefit Solutions, says, “Federal and state government grants for dental implants do not exist.
+Benefit Solutions, says, “Federal and state government grants for implants do not exist.
 [Other sources] promote help with payments as part of a clever marketing scheme.”
 Source: Growing Family Benefits

 Look out for these schemes.
 Here are a few examples to look out for:

 EON Clinics offers payment plans to manage your dental implant costs

 Most of our patients use a combination of personal savings, insurance, and financing to pay for implants.
-By taking advantage of our dental implant financing options, our patients are able to split the total cost of treatment into affordable monthly payments.
+By taking advantage of our tooth implant financing options, our patients are able to split the total cost of treatment into affordable monthly payments.
 Some patients have received help from family, friends, or refinancing of other assets.

 Want to know more about the cost of dental implants and payment options?
 We’ve got you covered.